YSloots/masterproject/README.md

 # =============================================
-# Masterproject Youri Sloots Radboud university
+# Masterproject Youri Sloots Radboud University
 # =============================================
 This repository will contain scripts, results and notes for my master internship project at the RU.
 It contains many scipts that were used to test and fix small bugs, but also the scripts used to produce the figures and data that are included in the master thesis.
 This readme serves as a guide to the import scirpts that were